thevogoncoder/miab-build-invincible-apps-python/README.md

 2. In the second terminal, run the following commands to demo Volatile Execution.
 The Temporal Service you started will not be used in this portion.
     1. Be sure to activate your virtual environment:
         ```bash
         source venv/bin/activate
         ```
     2. Change directories into the `durable-vs-volatile-execution/volatile` directory:
         ```bash
         cd durable-vs-volatile-execution/volatile
         ```
     3. Show the code to the audience, demonstrating it's a standard loop.
 Then run the Volatile Execution script
         ```bash
         python counter.py
         ```
     4. The script should log the numbers 1 to 10 one at a time, sleeping for 1 second in between, similar to this:
         ```
         0
         1
         2
         3
         4
         ```
         Once it has gotten to 4 or 5, use `CTRL-C` and kill the execution.

     5. Ask the audience
         > What will happen if I run the execution again?

         The answer should be "It will start over."
         You can ask

         > Who thinks it will resume where it left off?"

         No one will probably think this, as this is not typical behavior for any programming language.

     6. Run the Volatile Execution script again
         ```bash
         python counter.py
         ```
         Confirm that the code did, in fact, start over.

-3. For this demo you will need both the second and third terminal.
+4. For this demo you will need both the second and third terminal.
 Now you will demonstrate the same application, a loop that counts from 1 to 10, sleeping between each step, that does survive killing the process.
-When the execution is brought back online, it will resume where it left off. **Remember**, this is not the time to go deep into the architecture of Temporal.
+When the execution is brought back online, it will resume where it left off.

+   **Remember**, this is not the time to go deep into the architecture of Temporal.

    Mention that for this sample, there's a running process that executes the code and another script that invokes it.
     1. Open up a terminal and activate the virtual environment
         ```bash
         source venv/bin/activate
         ```
     2. Change directories into the `durable-vs-volatile-execution/durable` directory:
         ```bash
         cd durable-vs-volatile-execution/durable
         ```
     2. Show the `counter.py` file to the audience.
         Explain that it's a slight modification, but relatively similar.
         You added a function to do the addition, and added a few decorators.
         **DON'T** go into depth here, all the terms will be defined later.
     3. Start the Temporal Worker:
         ```bash
         python worker.py
         ```

         You should see output _similar_ to this:
         ```bash
         Starting the worker....<PROCESS_ID>@<YOUR_DEVICE_NAME>
         ```
     4. Change to another terminal and activate the virtual environment
         ```bash
         source venv/bin/activate
         ```
     5. Run the starter script, which will begin the execution of the loop code
         ```bash
         python starter.py
         ```
         This code will exit immediately.
 Return to the other terminal.
     6. In the previous terminal you should see the output of the loop.
 Once the loop gets to 4 or 5, CTRL-C the process and kill it.
 You will see extra output:
         ```
         ^CWorker cancelled, shutting down
         Beginning worker shutdown, will wait 0:00:00 before cancelling activities
         ```
         For now you can ignore these.
     7. Ask the same question from the previous demo:

         > What will happen if I run the execution again?

-    See if the answers change.
+        See if the audience answers differently.
 But then add:

         > Wouldn't it be great if it did just resume working?

     8. Restart the Worker and let the code complete
         ```bash
         python worker.py
         ```
         The code should pick up where it left off, resuming from the next number in the count.

     9. Open a browser tab to [http://127.0.0.1:8080](http://127.0.0.1:8080) to view the Temporal Web UI.
 Go to the Workflow Execution of this run and show the timeline view.
 You should see the timers and the call to the `add_one` method.
 Click on a single Activity Task and show the input and output.

     People may be very interested and start asking a lot of questions, try to hold them off, there will be plenty of time going forward.
 Go back to the slides and resume the presentation.